kcherr1/Fall2020_CSC403_Project/README.md

 ### FEATURE - Random Enemies
 - Date: 11/08/2020
-Spawns 3 random and unique enemies from the total pool of enemies
+- This feature created 2 new enemies and allows for spawning 3 random and unique enemies from the total pool of enemies

+##### **RandomIntegers()**
+This function returns an integer array with three unique integers.
+The integers are random and determine which enemies are spawned.
+Enemies visibility is determined through this array.

+##### **SpawnEnemies()**
+This function does not return a value.
+This function initially sets all enemy models to invisible and then loops through the return of RandomIntegers() to determine which enemy models to make visible (spawn).

+##### **Other Changes**
+- Created 2 new enemies : Tony the tiger and Ronald McDonald.
+- Change in exising function tmrPlayerMove_Tick() to only fight enemies that are also visible to the exisiting condition checks.

 ----------------------------------------------------------------------------